Norovirus: The Winter Vomiting Bug - prevention and treatment

 As with most infections, prevention is your best weapon against Norovirus.
 Good hand hygiene is especially important with this illness because it is so very contagious.
 Other tips to avoiding getting sick include:

 Wash fruits and vegetables well before eating them

 Cook seafood thoroughly

-Take precautions like getting an immune boosting IV vitamin treatment if traveling
+Take precautions like getting an immune-boosting IV vitamin treatment if traveling

-Whether you are getting ready to travel and are worried about food poisoning or just want to go into flu season stronger and better able to fight the Norovirus, the right IV cocktail is the solution.
-The IV doctor will tailor a vitamin treatment formula that targets your specific risk factors like an impaired immune system, high stress job or even a child who goes to daycare.
+Whether you are getting ready to travel and are worried about food poisoning or just want to go into the flu season stronger and better able to fight the Norovirus, the right IV cocktail is the solution.
+The IV doctor will tailor a vitamin treatment formula that targets your specific risk factors like an impaired immune system, high-stress job or even a child who goes to daycare.

 An IV formula designed to boost the immune system would include multivitamins, high doses of vitamin C and the amino acid lysine.
 Lysine is important to a healthy immune system and it is shown to reduce anxiety by helping to regulate serotonin levels.

 If you are unlucky enough to catch the winter bug this year, then a convenient in-home IV treatment might be the best medicine.
-IV fluids are important because they replenish what you lose through vomiting or diarrhea to prevent dehydration and, combined with the minerals and vitamins in a banana bag such as folic acid, magnesium sulfate and thiamine, can provide the immune system boost you need to get out of bed faster.
+IV fluids are important because they replenish what you lose through vomiting or diarrhea to prevent dehydration and, combined with the minerals and vitamins in a banana bag such as folic acid, magnesium sulphate and thiamine, can provide the immune system boost you need to get out of bed faster.

 « Back to Blog | The I.V.
 Doc Information on Dehydration, Jet Lag, Hangovers, Food Poisoning and Vitamin Drips